yongchao/motrpac_rnaseq/README.md

 	ftp://ftp.ensembl.org/pub/release-95/gtf/rattus_norvegicus/Rattus_norvegicus.Rnor_6.0.95.gtf.gz
     ```
   * The gtf and fa files from ensembl have been modified to have "chr" as part of the chromosome name as in gencode data, see [fixchr4ensembl.sh](bin/fixchr4ensembl.sh) for details
-  * The gtf file is sorted, details can be seen [genome.sh](bin/genome.sh)
+  * The gtf file is sorted, details can be seen in [genome.sh](bin/genome.sh)
-  * Different types genome reference indexwas built with the following command and the details on these commands will be described in [MOP_details.md](MOP_details.md)
+  * Different types genome reference index was built with the following command and the details on these commands will be described in [MOP_details.md](MOP_details.md)
 	* [star\_index](bin/star_index.sh)
 	* [bowtie2\_index](bin/bowtie2_index.sh)
 	* [rsem\_index](bin/rsem_index.sh)